polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 ## Reserve a Parachain Identifier

-You must reserve a parachain identifier before you can register as a parathread on Paseo.
+You must reserve a parachain identifier before registering a parathread on Paseo.
 The steps are similar to the ones you followed in [Connect a Local Parachain](/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain/){target=_\blank} to reserve an identifier on the local relay chain.
 However, for the public TestNet, you'll be assigned the next available identifier.

 To reserve a parachain identifier, follow these steps: